 You must also have a website where consumers can find information on the products’ ingredients. or on a safety information sheet, or both.
 Manufacturers must draw up an Ingredient Data Sheet (IDS) (see link to pdf leaflet aimed at professional users at end of page) for health care workers.

 Use of detergents

 Do you or your staff work with detergents?
 These may contain corrosive or irritant substances.
 You must provide a safe working environment, so you should draw up a Risk Inventory and Evaluation (RI&E).
-The Foundation for the Council for Industrial Relations in the Cleaning and Window Cleaning Sector (Stichting Raad voor Arbeidsverhoudingen Schoonmaak- en Glazenwassersbranche, RAS) provides online tools and information on working safely with cleaning products.
+The Foundation for the Council for Industrial Relations in the Cleaning and Window Cleaning Sector (Stichting Raad voor Arbeidsverhoudingen Schoonmaak- en Glazenwassersbranche, RAS) provides information on working safely with cleaning products (in Dutch).

 Washing and cleaning products and the environment